 Priority consideration will be given to applications that: (1) help publish the work of a first-time and/or independent author; and/or (2) enhance the book visually through the use of maps or illustrations, especially when they closely relate to the arguments of the text.

 Awards are made directly to the publisher, and publishers are encouraged to collaborate with their authors in applying.
 Publishers with not-for-profit tax status under the US Internal Revenue Service Code, or international organizations that meet their countries’ definitions of registered charities or academic institutions, are eligible to apply.
+Please note that awardees must submit proof of their organization’s tax-exempt status (or the equivalent documentation for their country) prior to the receipt of the awarded funds.

 Should you have questions or difficulties with the application, please contact email@example.com.